 I, too, recommend the vinegar; just the average, grocery store shelf variety.Ringworm is actually a fungus,and requires a certain PH balanced environment to thrive.
 The vinegar is too acidic for it to survive in.
 You can apply it like the other poster said, or since it is on the bottom of your foot, just pour half an inch or so into a pan and soak your foot in it while you watch TV.
 Also, bleach your socks and pour vinegar in the final rinse and let it soak awhile before spinning out.

 It sounds like to me you may have two issues going on at one time.
 Both of them fungal.
 I would try an atheletes foot lotion or powder.
 Make certain that your feet are dry before putting on your shoes, wear white socks for a while, and don't wear the same shoes two days in a row.
+That should help you until you make it to the dermotologist.

 I'd strongly encourage you to increase your skin's natural